jimmytutron/sorting-hat/README.md

 ## Getting Sorted :cyclone:

+The deployed version of this app is hosted on heroku [here](https://still-scrubland-73712.herokuapp.com/)

-Type `node server.js` into your terminal to intialize the app.
+To view this app locally on your machine type `node server.js` into your terminal to intialize the app.
 This will set up a local server on your computer.
 Navigate to the server in your browser by visiting `http://localhost:8888/`

 To end the sever connection simply hold down `ctrl + c` inside of your terminal.